 England’s Second Half Drama

-The first half saw action from the get go but the second half was also just as thrilling as Kosovo bagged 2 more goals.
-Berisha gets himself on the score sheet yet again after a curl to Jordan Pickford who just doesn’t quiet manage to save the shot.
+The first half saw action from the get-go but the second half was also just as thrilling as Kosovo bagged 2 more goals.
+Berisha gets himself on the score sheet yet again after a curl to Jordan Pickford who just doesn’t quite manage to save the shot.
 Kosovo certainly kept England on their toes for the second half, slowly closing the goal gap.